kibuchijw/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 	* Show process hierachy
 ### 2. Show your Bash PID
 * Using the command in `1. list your process`, write a Bash script that displays lines containing the `bash` word.
+### 3. Show your Bash PID made easy
+* Bash script that displays the PID, along with the process name, of the processes whose name contain the word `bash`.